alonzi/DataWranglingForOpenData/ExploratoryDataAnalysis.md

   * this means zero but often does not mean zero, be careful
   * look to the data dictionary to understand what is going on

-#### 2.1.1.2.6.2 Outliers
+#### 2.1.1.2.5.2 Outliers
 * Outliers are tricky
-  * if they arise from a statistical effect they cannot be ignored, but without proper treatement will skey results, proper error estimation is critical
+  * if they arise from a statistical effect they cannot be ignored, but without proper treatement will skew results, proper error estimation is critical
   * if they arise from a systematic effect they can be excluded as long as provisions are clearly explained to the audience
     * in this case subsetting is often very useful